solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Server instances, but `FrontEndSubnet` has not.

-![This image demonstrates how VNet service endpoints allow access to Single Server, but data leaves the virtual network.](./media/vnet-concept.png "Service endpoints and Single Server")
+![This image demonstrates how VNet service endpoints allow access to Single Server, but data leaves the virtual network.]

 Private Link uses *Private Endpoints* to replace public resource endpoints with private network interfaces accessible through private IP